-CSS breakpoints for responsive design - LogRocket Blog
+Using CSS breakpoints for fluid, future-proof layouts - LogRocket Blog

 @media (width <= 80em) { /* CSS rules * }

+Using media queries like these is a fundamental step in making your website responsive and ensuring a great user experience across devices.

-A breakpoint is the point, usually a specific width, at which a webpage’s style is adapted in a particular way in order to provide the best possible user experience.
+As we defined earlier, a breakpoint is the point at which a webpage’s style is adapted in a particular way to provide the best user experience.

-There are two broad approaches when choosing CSS breakpoints; one is based on devices and the other is based on content.
+There are two broad approaches when choosing CSS breakpoints: one is based on devices and the other is based on content.
 Let’s take a look.

 You can target and produce a different design for specific screen sizes.
-A design may work across multiple screen sizes, however, the content may be narrower when less space is available.
+A design may work across multiple screen sizes, but, the content may be narrower when less space is available.

 With the breadth and variety of devices available, determining breakpoints based on screen sizes is challenging.
 This approach is really not feasible to maintain:

-To simplify this approach, people tend to loosely group devices based on a range of sizes.
-It’s really up to you to choose the groupings and specific breakpoints.
+To simplify this approach, web designers tend to loosely group devices based on a range of sizes.
+It’s up to you to choose the groupings and specific breakpoints.
 The most common way is to group devices based on form factor (e.g., mobile devices, tablets, laptops, etc.):

 Here is some data you could use to arrive at this decision:

-Note: Editor’s note: The current update to the post, made in June 2025, clarifies key concepts more clearly, and includes a table of common breakpoints from popular frameworks.
-We’ve also covered modern best practices like fluid breakpoints, foldable phones, and large tablets.
-The previous update, by Shalitha Suranga in May 2024, added responsive breakpoint testing, practical examples for creating breakpoints, and refreshed outdated information.